 3) Faded and/or Yellow Clothing

 Unfortunately, hard water won’t only make removing existing grime more difficult but will also affect your fabrics directly.
-When washing clothes in hard water the minerals will agitate the fibers in the fabric which can cause clothes to fade or leave yellowish patches.
+When washing clothes in hard water the minerals will agitate the fibres in the fabric which can cause clothes to fade or leave yellowish patches.
 The only quick fix for this is to use detergents designed for use in hard water.

-How to Stop Hard Water Laundry Problems
+How to Prevent Laundry Problems Caused by Hard Water

 In general, the above fixes will only solve your problems temporarily.
 If you want to be rid of hard water altogether, then you will need a water conditioner or a water softener.
 If you’d like to find out more about theses systems and how they differ why not check out our blog on the subject?